Mantua Province

 Related links

-- 1. Mantua City Center: The historic center of Mantua is a UNESCO World Heritage Site, known for its well-preserved medieval and Renaissance architecture.
+- Mantua City Centre: The historic centre of Mantua is a UNESCO World Heritage Site, known for its well-preserved medieval and Renaissance architecture.
 Piazza delle Erbe and Piazza Sordello are the heart of the city, surrounded by elegant palaces and beautiful churches.

 Provincia di Mantova